-- Children and adolescents – Physical activity can improve muscular fitness and bone and heart health.
+- Children and adolescents – Physical activity can improve muscular fitness, bone health, and heart health.

-- Adults – Physical activity can lower risk for heart disease, type 2 diabetes, and some types of cancer.
+- Adults – Physical activity can lower the risk of heart disease, type 2 diabetes, and some types of cancer.

 - Older adults – Physical activity can lower the risk of falls and improve cognitive functioning (like learning and judgment skills).

 Communities, health professionals, and families can work together to create opportunities for everyone to get more physical activity.